Fontaine & Metropolis

 Then, later on from the late 18th century to the 19th century, due to the influence of the industrial revolution and the rise of machines, especially in Great Britain, a new imaginary world inspired by technology aroused great excitement in the western societies.

 Despite the excitement and hope, soon, the industrialized world became a dystopic reality where humans served the machines and not the other way around.
-The world became a place without solace to the individual.
+The world became a place without solace for the individual.

 From this progress and change in the society, a negative perception of machines was established: The fear of “machines-taking-over-human-race”.
 This fear was palpable, reasonable and fair.